 You’ll get mixed answers, depending on who you ask.

-Things that usually determine are easy/hard you’ll find exams are pretty obvious!
+Things that usually determine how easy/hard you’ll find exams are pretty obvious!
 They include:

 - How much you studied